YuryBelousov/meander_factorization/README.md

 The toolkit utilizes the Boost C++ Libraries, specifically the `boost/multiprecision` component, to handle large numbers required in calculations.
 Users will need to ensure that the Boost libraries are properly installed and configured in their development environment.

 ## Structure and Examples
-The main examples of how to utilize this toolkit can be found in `source.cpp`.
+The main examples of how to utilize this toolkit can be found in `main.cpp`.
 This file includes:
 - An example of calculating irreducible meander numbers.
 - An example of computing numbers for iterated snakes.